aws-samples/connected-drink-dispenser-workshop/docs/hugo/content/participant/lab_modules/2_laptop_setup/_index.md

 Here are some tips for popular operating systems:

-* Windows 10 - Unzip and use installer for either 32-bit or 64-bit.
-The VCP driver may have been installed by Windows Update, but using the SIlicon Labs provided driver will work with the ESP32-DevKitC.
+* **Windows 10** - Unzip and use the installer for either 32-bit or 64-bit.
+The VCP driver may have been installed by Windows Update, but using the Silicon Labs provided driver will work with the ESP32-DevKitC.
-* WIndows 7/8/8.1 - Use the default driver, *not* the serial emulation one.
-The VCP driver may have been installed by Windows Update, but using the SIlicon Labs provided driver will work with the ESP32-DevKitC.
+* **Windows 7/8/8.1** - Use the default driver, *not* the serial emulation one.
+The VCP driver may have been installed by Windows Update, but using the Silicon Labs provided driver will work with the ESP32-DevKitC.
 If the default driver does not work, you may try the other driver.
-* macOS/OSX - Mount the DMG file, or use the legacy folder for OSX 10.9 or 101.10. **NOTE:** On MacOS 10.13 and later, the installation of the driver may be blocked.
+* **macOS/OSX** - Mount the DMG file, or use the legacy folder for OSX 10.9 or 101.10. **NOTE:** On MacOS 10.13 and later, the installation of the driver may be blocked.
 To unblock, open the System Preferences Security & Privacy pane and unblock the system extension.
 See [Apple Technical Note TN2459](https://developer.apple.com/library/archive/technotes/tn2459/_index.html) "User-Approved Kernel Extension Loading" for more information.

 {{% /expand%}}